CPsridharCP/DeepReinforcedLearning/ContinuousControl_ddpg_ActorCritic_p2/README.md

 Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Windows_x86_64.zip)

-Then, place the file in the p2_continuous-control/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.
+3. Place the file in the p2_continuous-control/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.